ACl365/MIMIC-demo/notebooks/README_time_aware_lstm.md

    - Create synthetic temporal sequences with time intervals
    - Train the time-aware LSTM model
    - Train a baseline LightGBM model for comparison
-   - Visualize the results and save plots to the results directory
+   - Visualise the results and save plots to the results directory
-   - Analyze the attention weights to identify important time points
+   - Analyse the attention weights to identify important time points

 ## Results

-The script generates several visualizations:
+The script generates several visualisations:

 1. **Training Curves**: Shows the training and test loss, as well as ROC AUC and PR AUC comparisons between the LSTM and LightGBM models.

 2. **ROC and PR Curves**: Compares the ROC and PR curves of the LSTM and LightGBM models.

-3. **Attention Analysis**: Visualizes the attention weights over time, along with the corresponding vital signs and lab values, to identify which time points were most important for the prediction.
+3. **Attention Analysis**: Visualises the attention weights over time, along with the corresponding vital signs and lab values, to identify which time points were most important for the prediction.

 ## Advantages of Time-Aware Temporal Modeling